 Salvia divinorum can be administered by smoking it, drinking it as a tea, or by chewing the leaves.
 It is generally administered ceremonially as pairs of leaves.

 It is possible to microdose with Salvia divinorum, but we recommend that people also do full-trips with this herb if they have chronic pain or any kind of myelination disease.
+If you are working with a loved one to help them overcome a neurological disorder, consider going into the Salvia divinorum reality yourself on their behalf using Intention.

 Oral Route

 If you wish to microdose with Salvia divinorum, take less than 2 grams of dried leaves administered as leaf pairs.
-Make sure that you note your intention before you ingest these leaves.
+Make sure that you note your Intention before you ingest these leaves.

 A low, threshold dose of chewed fresh leaves is 10 grams or 2 grams of dried leaves administered with the leaves in pairs.